tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ## Cookies
-Cookies are served as:
+All cookies are served as HttpOnly, secure, sameSite=Strict.
-HTTP

 When the server-side Google Tag Manager Client Tag receives the request, it checks if any cookies in there.
-- If client
-- If client and session cookies are missing in the request, The Nameless Analytics Server-side Client Tag creates a client cookie and a session cookie.
+- If client and session cookies are missing in the request, Nameless Analytics Server-side client tag creates a client cookie and a session cookie.
-- If client cookie is present but session cookie is not, the Nameless Analytics Server-side Client Tag recreates a client cookie with the same value and create a new session cookie.
+- If client cookie is present but session cookie is not, Nameless Analytics Server-side client tag recreates a client cookie with the same value and create a new session cookie.
-- If the client and session cookies already exist, the Nameless Analytics Server-side Client Tag recreates the two cookies with the same values.
+- If the client and session cookies already exist, Nameless Analytics Server-side client tag recreates the two cookies with the same values.

 ### Standard cookie values